-Brooke Buchanan previously oversaw crisis and risk management at PR firm Edelman and joins Panera Bread as the US chain streamlines its workforce and navigates lawsuits relating to Charged Lemonade caffeine content
+Brooke Buchanan previously oversaw crisis and risk management at PR firm Edelman and joins Panera Bread as the US chain streamlines its workforce and navigates lawsuits relating to the caffeine content of its Charged Lemonade range

 Brooke Buchanan (left) and a range of Panera Bread iced beverages | Photo credit: LinkedIn|Panera Bread